GuoweiaaZhang/BDC/README.md

 We provide a sample dataset and a ready-to-run script so that users can quickly reproduce the results.

 1. **Preparing data**
-- Option 1: Use the dataset already included in the `./data/` folder (if you downloaded the full repository ZIP).
+- Option 1: Use the dataset already included in the.
 - Option 2: Download the data manually from: [📥 External download link](https://your-download-link.com)

 2. **Place the dataset in the `./data/` directory** (create this folder if it doesn't exist).